samuelfrnk/RSSIProximityML/README.md

 ### Main components

 1. The folder `ble_app_uart_adv_scan` contains the source code including the main.c file.
 It can scan BLE packets, filters AirTags and logs the corresponding RSSI value together with the MAC-Adress.
-2. The folder `Experiments` contains a subfolder [Evaluation](Experiments/Evaluation) tools written in python for creating and analyzing CSV files out of the raw scanning logs.
+2. The folder [Evaluation](Experiments) contains a subfolder [Evaluation](Experiments/Evaluation) tools written in python for creating and analyzing CSV files out of the raw scanning logs.
 The subfolder `Results` contains raw

 ### Requirement
 * nRF5 SDK 17.02